vegaprotocol/specs/specs/0001-market-framework.md

 - APIs through which clients can query and update market framework data

 # Reference-level explanation
-This is the main portion of the specification.
-Break it up as required.

 The market framework is essentially a set of data structures that configure and control almost all of the behaviour of a Vega network (the main exceptions being per-instance network and node configuration, and network-wide parameters that apply to all markets).
 These data structures are described in the sections below.